-Most of us are tired of coming up with news words or phrases to describe 2020: trying, uncertain, difficult, tumultuous, unprecedented … I could go on.
+Most of us are tired of coming up with new words or phrases to describe the last two years: trying, uncertain, difficult, tumultuous, unprecedented … I could go on.

-Instead of looking for new and creative ways to describe the year that was, let’s look to the New Year—with a sense of purpose, renewal and newness.
+Instead of looking for new and creative ways to describe those years, let’s look to the New Year with a sense of purpose, renewal and newness.

-With that in mind, here are three essential resolutions for 2021 … resolutions that will help us have a better year, whatever 2021 may hold!
+With that in mind, here are three essential resolutions for 2022 … resolutions that will help us have a better year!

 It’s easy to define generosity as simply giving something away.
 You donate clothes to the Salvation Army or money to the local food shelf.
 That’s definitely generosity, and something that’s critically needed in our world.
 “Command them to do good, to be rich in good deeds, and to be generous and willing to share” (1 Timothy 6:18, NIV).